hyunsupul/aesop-core/README.txt

 [http://aesopstoryengine.com/developers](http://aesopstoryengine.com/developers)

+** Update 7.31.14 **
+Aesop Story Engine 1.0.9 now features full theme compatibility with a simple code snippet that will load styles based on the components that you decide.
+While a dedicated theme is required to run components full-width, this will at least load all of the additional styles to give a basic design.
+Simply remove the component that you do not want to load additional styles for.

+`add_theme_support("aesop-component-styles", array("parallax", "image", "quote", "gallery", "content", "video", "audio", "collection", "chapter", "document", "character", "map", "timeline") );`

+We reccommend placing this in a WordPress themes functions.php, or use a plugin like [Code Snippets](https://wordpress.org/plugins/code-snippets/) and put it there.

 = Developers =
 This story engine was in beta for over 4 months, and every attempt has been made to ensure that 1.0 is as stable as can be.
 No breaking changes will be made until the next major version, which at the moment isn’t even a speckle in my daddies eye.
 All components are pluggable, and there are ample filters and actions to manipulate just about everything you can imagine.
 Refer to the documentation below for more.